 The Plaza becomes Birmingham’s Bingley Hall for the action, which revolves around a political rally that ends in a large protest.

-Expect to see plenty of the streets around the cinema in Stockport in the new scenes, too.
+Expect to see plenty of the streets around the cinema in Stockport in the new scenes, too, which will feature in the explosive series finale on the BBC.

 Tommy Shelby’s mansion